 Listing 1-1: A program that prints Hello, world!

-Save the file and go back to your terminal window.
+Save the file and go back to your terminal window in the ~/projects/hello_world directory.
 On Linux or macOS, enter the following commands to compile and run the file:

 '''

 $ rustc main.rs

 $ ./main

 Hello, world!

 '''